-Even though they are mostly soft bodied, sea cucumbers do have calcareous bits that do preserve well.
-Many sea cucumbers have calcareous plates around mouth to help support their large buccal tube-feet and most have ossicles and spicules embedded in their body wall for support.
-These ossicles and spicules help identify major phylogenetic groups and have been found as far back as the Ordovician.
+Even though they are mostly soft bodied, sea cucumbers do have calcareous ossicles that may preserve well.
+Many sea cucumbers have calcareous plates around their mouth to help support their large buccal tube-feet and ossicles embedded in their body wall for support.
+These ossicles are the basis for recognition of major phylogenetic groups and are known as far back as the Ordovician.
 Most of the fossil record of sea cucumbers consists of these small structures.

 Phanerozoic genus-level diversity of Holothuroidea (graph generated using the Paleobiology Database Navigator).

-Spicule forms are very diverse including wheel, anchor, hook, and needle-like shapes.
-It is estimated that some individuals may have as many as 10-20 million sclerites in their bodies (Boardman, 1987 p.
+Ossicle forms are very diverse including wheel, anchor, hook, and needle-like shapes.
+It is estimated that some individuals may have as many as 10-20 million of these tiny ossicles in their bodies (Boardman, 1987 p.
 593).